krishnanand/takehome/README.md

 | :---         |     :---      | :--- |:--- |
 | personId | string (request parameter)  | unique person identifier  |Yes|

 **Response**

-The response payload returns a unique person identifier associated with the person.
+The response payload returns a unique person entity.

 ● a status code of 200 OK

 ● Response Body Properties

 The example of request body is given below